The Must-Dos in Waitomo: A Subterranean Adventure Like No Other!

-One of the most popular free attractions in the Waitomo area is the 45-minute return Ruakuri Bushwalk.
-By day, enjoy the walk in an attractive forest setting alongside a river.
+Let’s begin with one of the most popular free attractions in the Waitomo area, the 45-minute return Ruakuri Bushwalk.
+By day, enjoy the walk among attractive forest alongside a river.
 The walk features small caves and limestone formations.
 By night, take a torch and try to spot the glowworms along the track.
 For a longer adventure, the walk can be combined with the Waitomo Walkway which links to Waitomo Village and takes you to a scenic lookout of the surrounding farmland.
 For more details, check out our 5 Best Walks in Waitomo.

-One of the best way to see the famous glowworms of Waitomo during theday is on a guided cave walk.
+One of the best ways to see the famous glowworms of Waitomo during the day is on a guided cave walk.
 See spectacular cave formations and clusters of shining glowworms on the cave ceilings on one of the many spellbinding walking tours available.
 Some of our favourites include Discover Waitomo (more info on Viator and Tripadvisor) and Cave World Waitomo (on Viator and Tripadvisor).
 Compare the companies in the 8 Best Waitomo Cave Tours.

-3. Do a caving adventurein the Waitomo Caves
+3. Go On a Caving Adventure in the Waitomo Caves

 Get ready for some of the most exciting and unique adventure activities in New Zealand!
 Abseil, climb, scramble and float through the complex cave networks of the Waitomo Caves.
 Your expert guide will lead you through the caves to see breathtaking limestone formations and colonies of glowworms.
-Book yourtour with Waitomo Adventures, The Legendary Black Water Rafting Co. or Cave World Waitomo (on Viator and Tripadvisor).
+Book your tour with Waitomo Adventures, The Legendary Black Water Rafting Co. (on Viator and Tripadvisor) or Cave World Waitomo (on Viator and Tripadvisor).
 Learn more about these experiences in our 6 Ways to Take On the Waitomo Caves and, again, compare the companies in the 8 Best Waitomo Cave Tours.

 4. Visit the Waitomo Caves Discovery Centre